-Little Devils: The Birth is a 1993 Canadian comedy horror feature film directed by George Pavlou (Rawhead Rex; Underworld) from a screenplay by producer Elliott Stein.
+Little Devils: The Birth is a 1993 Canadian comedy horror film directed by George Pavlou (Rawhead Rex; Underworld) from a screenplay written by producer Elliott Stein.

-The film stars Russ Tamblyn, Marc Price, Nancy Valen, Wayne McNamara, Stella Stevens (The Manitou), Donald Saunders, Jerry Levitan, David Campbell, Henry Roth and Tania Leil.
+The movie stars Russ Tamblyn (Necromancer; The Haunting 1963), Marc Price, Nancy Valen, Wayne McNamara, Stella Stevens (Megaconda; Glass Trap; Wacko; The Manitou; Arnold), Donald Saunders, Jerry Levitan, David Campbell, Henry Roth and Tania Leil.

 There is only one thing in this world I like more than a Jaws rip-off: a Gremlins rip-off!
 From the cream of the crop (Critters) to the bottom of the barrel (Munchies), no matter how garbage a Gremlins rip is, I can’t help but have a good time.
 The needlessly lengthily titled Little Devils: The Birth is Canada’s contribution to the sub-genre.

-Ed Reid (Marc Price) makes his living writing fetish tales for some filthy rag — a filthy rag that everybody in this universe reads because everybody knows (and seemingly loves) his stories.
+Ed Reid (Marc Price) makes his living writing torrid tales for a smutty rag — a smutty rag that apparently everybody in this universe reads because everybody knows (and seemingly loves) his stories.
 Ed’s life is pretty okay.
-He has a pal called Doc (Russ Tamblyn).
+He has a pal named Doc (Russ Tamblyn).
 Doc hangs out with weird homeless people and can no longer get it up since his time as a med student cutting up cadavers.
-Despite his lack of libido, Doc still hangs out in strip clubs.
+Despite his lack of libido, Doc still hangs out in exotic dance clubs.

-Through Doc, Ed meets Lynn (Nancy Valen), a super hot stripper lady who doesn’t take off her clothes when she strips.
-I can only assume Doc came to know Lynn through his sad strip club addiction and her lack of nudity appealed to his sexless leanings.
-Ed’s existence isn’t all fun times with strip clubs and weird homeless people.
-His vacuum-obsessed landlady (Stella Stevens) is desperate to bang him.
+Through Doc, Ed meets Lynn (Nancy Valen), a super hot lady who doesn’t take off her clothes when she dances.
+Ed’s existence isn’t all fun times with raunchy clubs and weird homeless people.
+His vacuum-obsessed landlady (Stella Stevens) is desperate to get it on with him.
 Oh, and his upstairs neighbour, Lionel (Wayne McNamara), is moulding ‘little devils’ out of living mud.